musshorn/vampirism/README.md

 # Vampirism
 Vampirism is a mod for Dota 2 based on the 'Vampirism Fire' map for Warcraft III.
-Human players gather resources and defend themselves agains powerful vampires who are seeking to convert all humans into vampires.
+Human players gather resources and defend themselves against powerful vampires who are seeking to convert all humans into vampires.

 Please bear in mind that the mod is currently in **beta** and that there are likely bugs which may prevent you from completing a full game.